 All serve ice cold beer, caipirinhas, spirits and soft drinks, but do not expect wine.
 Apart from the locations above, some good individual options include Barriga’s (Fat Belly’s), Coco Loco (Crazy Coconut), Lual Bar (Moonlight Bar) and Célia Bar (Celia’s Bar), but everyone has their favourite, so ask around!

 In NE Brazil traditionally lunch was always the main meal of the day, and so many restaurants only open during the day.
-Slowly, as western influences permeate Brazilian culture, this is changing (particularly in major cities), but not yet on the island.
-So if you want to dine out in the evening, there are less options especially during the week.
+Slowly, as western influences permeate Brazilian culture, this is changing (particularly in major cities), and this is just starting on the island.
+However if you want to dine out in the evening, there are less options especially during the week.

 Orange Praia Hotel